-My work also has an environmental component; I set figures amidst flora and fauna in the landscape, which is derived from my childhood spent along the Hudson River, the Palisades and Inwood Hill Park.
-I combine local landscape motifs with references to medieval works, like tapestries, paintings, manuscripts, and victorian objects, remembered from visits to the Cloisters.
-I use beads, rhinestones, jewelry and glitter which is reminiscent of exploring my mother’s jewelry box as a child as well as historical, ritual objects in Jewish and Catholic traditions.
+My work explores childhood, memory, vulnerability and trauma.
+I am interested in the complex and timeless experiences that women share in relationships between parenting and in their own childhoods.
+My paintings, ceramics, films and printmaking collage ephemeral imagery that replay narratives of childhood, which are often only fragments of memories and experiences.
+My work also has an environmental component.
+I set figures amidst flora and fauna in the landscape that I remember from childhood, along the Hudson River, the Palisades and Inwood Hill Park.
+Memories of the Cloisters inspire references to medieval ornamentation and Victorian objects.
+I use beads, rhinestones, jewelry and glitter, which are both reminiscent of exploring my mother’s jewelry box as a child and historical, ritual objects in Jewish and Catholic traditions.